-During FY 2013-2014, the City used CDBG funds to gain site control for several facilities within the West Greenville Redevelopment Area.
+During FY 2015-2016, the City used CDBG funds to gain site control for several facilities within the West Greenville Redevelopment Area.
 There is an ongoing strategy to provide Census Tracts 7.01 and 7.02 additional quality of life amenities.
-For example, staff is continuously working on a small business incubator/commercial center.
-This facility is projected to provide economic opportunities and a local grocery store.
-Currently, we are in the final stages of property acquisition.
-The subsequent step will allow for completion of the design for the building, bid the construction, and create an agreement with a private developer.

-The City is also in the process of designing and preparing for Phase II of a streetscape project associated with the major thoroughfare (West Fifth Street) that runs through the West Greenville Redevelopment Area.
-The design is scheduled to be complete by December 2014.
-Once the design has been complete, staff will secure funding for portions of Phase II.
-Each portion will be bid for construction accordingly.
+The City is in the process of designing and preparing for Phase II of a streetscape project associated with the major thoroughfare (West Fifth Street) that runs through the West Greenville Redevelopment Area.
+The project is scheduled to begin early 2016 based on the outcome of a General Obligation Bond Referendum.
+This project is "shovel ready" and can begin as soon as the funding is available.